danielTeniente/offline_chatbot_teacher/readme.md

 │   │   └── generar_respuesta(...)  # Generates a response from the model using a prompt
 │
 │   ├── prompt.py                   # [Prompt Construction]
-│   │   └── construir_prompt(...)   # Builds a prompt using conversation history
+│   │   └── construir_prompt(historial, user_input, rol)   # Builds a prompt using conversation history and a role
 │   │   └── limpiar_respuesta(...)  # Cleans up the model's raw output
 │
 │   ├── utils.py                    # [Helper Functions]